rust-lang/book/src/ch19-03-advanced-traits.md

 The difference is that when the trait is defined using generics, as in Listing 19-13, we must annotate the types in each implementation.
-This means multiple implementations for `Iterator` can exist for a single type, with different `T`s.
-For example, we can have `impl Iterator<u32> for Counter` for `u32`, as well as `impl Iterator<String> for Counter` for `String`.
+This means multiple implementations for `Iterator` could exist for a single type, with different `T`s.
+For example, we could have `impl Iterator<u32> for Counter` for `u32`, as well as `impl Iterator<String> for Counter` for `String`.
 When we use the `next` method on `Counter`, we would have to provide type annotations to indicate which implementation